logo for matrixlab-examples.com

 b = [15 13 -9]'

-Note than the columns of A are simply the coefficients of each unknown from all the three expressed equations.
+Note than the columns of A simply are the coefficients of each unknown from all the three expressed equations.
 The apostrophe at the end of vectors x and b means that those vectors are column vectors, not row ones (it is Matlab notation).

-Third, solve the simultaneous equations in Matlab.
+Third, solve the simultaneous equations in Matlab

-Enter the matrix A and vector b, and solve for vector x with the instruction 'x = A\b' (note that the '\' sign is different from the ordinary division '/' sign).
+Enter the matrix A and vector b, and solve for vector x with the command

-The Matlab answer is:
+The Matlab answer to the lines above is:

 A =